 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-These offers are no longer available on our site: Capital One® Quicksilver® Cash Rewards Credit Card, Wells Fargo Propel American Express® card
+This offer is no longer available on our site: Capital One® Quicksilver® Cash Rewards Credit Card

 For as long as different kinds of rewards cards have been around, there’s been a debate about whether points or cash back is better.
 Both kinds of rewards can help you get more out of your credit card.
 But how do you choose between the two?